agerome/MixtapeStudio/README.md

 # MixtapeStudio
-A DSL implemented in Scala for making music
+A DSL implemented in Scala for making fire mixtapes (and other music)

 ### CS 345, Assignment 5, Spring 2016
 * Alex Gerome